markhartel/pwtc-mapdb/README.md

-# pwtc-mapdb
+# PWTC Map DB

-This is a Wordpress plugin that provides searchable access to the map library and ride leader list for members of the [Portland Wheelmen Touring Club](http://pwtc.com).
+This is a Wordpress plugin that provides searchable access to the route map library for the [Portland Bicycling Club](https://portlandbicyclingclub.com).

 ## Installation
 Download this distribution as a zip file, login to the pwtc.com Wordpress website as admin and upload this zip file as a new plugin.
 This plugin will be named **PWTC Map DB**, activate it from the Plugins management page.
-After activation, this plugin will create shortcodes that allow you to add map library and ride leader list access forms to your pages.

 ### Plugin Uninstall
 Deactivate and then delete the **PWTC Map DB** plugin from the Plugins management page.